 Certification is done on an attendance-only basis.
 This means that VA will only pay benefits during the actual time that students are attending classes.
 Students are considered full-time by MCC if they are taking 12 or more credits in any given 15 week semester.
 However, the VA will only pay full-time rates if all 12 of the credits are taken across the entire semester.
 Thus, if a student is taking 11 credits across the entire semester and one additional credit for only part of the semester, the student will not be paid for full-time status by VA during the time that he/she is only taking 11 credits.
+Remedial Courses must be be taken "on-campus" in order to be covered by VA benefits.
 Questions about your VA status for benefits should be referred to the Veteran Services Representative at MCC or to the VA at 1-888-442-4551.

 Students may certify after course registration by:

 In accordance with Title 38 US Code 3679 subsection (e), this school adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
 33) or Vocational Rehabilitation and Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
 This school will not: